-Life in 2017 can put a heavy load on our nervous system.
+Do you need help balancing your nervous system?
+Modern life can put a heavy load on our nervous system.
 Just getting out of bed each morning without any extra stresses piled on top can feel like enough.
 Add onto that; heating, lighting, air conditioning, aviation fuel, car and industry pollution, noise, population overload, continual electro magnetic disturbances, wifi and other radiation pollutants.
 Plus continual endocrine disrupting chemicals in food, toiletries and cleaning products and wow we begin to get a picture.
+And we can see why balancing your nervous system is a necessity to good health.

 On top of the environmental pollution, we may also have; current emotional problems/issues, past traumas, childhood trauma, pressures and stresses from everyday life within relationships and work, plus any concerns we may have for our wonderful planet and humanity.